imsc-rosetta/imsc-rosetta-specification/README.md

 ## Changes

-(May 2023 - IMSC-Rosetta is in active implementation b multiple organisations, and as a result of valuable feedback, there have been a few changes.
+(May 2023 - IMSC-Rosetta is in active implementation by multiple organisations, and as a result of valuable feedback, there have been a few changes.
 It's now stable apart from a few minor questions about Japanese).

 see changes [here](changes.md) or inspect the commits.